microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaTrustFrameworkPolicy.md

 # Set-EntraBetaTrustFrameworkPolicy

-## SYNOPSIS
+## Synopsis
-This cmdlet is used to update a trust framework policy (custom policy) in the directory.
+this cmdlet is used to update a trust framework policy (custom policy) in the directory.

-## SYNTAX
+## Syntax

 ### Content (Default)
 ```